 Lay your fries out a parchment lined baking sheet and then bake!
 Flipping once, about halfway through, to cook evenly.

-We paired these crispy fries with pan roasted salmon, steamed broccoli, and a nice glass of wine.
+We paired these crispy fries with my Cajun Parmesan Salmon, steamed broccoli, and a nice glass of wine.

 If you make this recipe, be sure to comment below and let me know how it was!
 Also tag @erinliveswhole on Instagram and use the hashtag #erinliveswhole so I can see it and feature you!